Traditional Palette Colours

 Dutch Post offers the possibility to order your own postal stamps.
 All you need is an image stored in your computer, upload it here, and Dutch Post turns it into an eye-catching stamp.
 Many countries offer this possibility.
 The stamps cost a few extra cents, but they are worth that.

 Should you like to commission a postal stamp, there is no need to look further.
-I have experience with designing postal stamps.
-All I need to know is the required page orientation: landscape or portrait.
-Plus your favourite theme, perhaps an animal, a butterfly, or a flower?
+I have designed postal stamps and I can do the same for you.
+All I need is your favourite theme, perhaps an animal, a butterfly, or a flower?

 The wonderful thing about a commission is that you might use the commissioned drawing also for a personalized bookplate.